chrisant996/clink-fzf/README.md

 ## Previewing image files

 The sample script [fzf-preview.cmd](fzf-preview.cmd) can be used to preview image files.
-It assumes you have [chafa](https://hpjansson.org/chafa) installed and available in the `%PATH%` environment variable.
+It assumes you have both [chafa](https://hpjansson.org/chafa) and [bat](https://github.com/sharkdp/bat) installed and available in the `%PATH%` environment variable.

 To use the sample script for previewing image files, replace the `--preview "..."` part of the examples above with either:
 - `--preview "fzf-preview.cmd {2..}"` if you're using icons, or